sagemath/trac_to_gh/Issue 1064.md

 # Issue 1064: applying permutation is coded in a way that behaves badly when input isn't an "expected type"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1064

 Original creator: was